 Session notes, client files, and recordings of sessions do not leave CHWS.

 - Practicum Counselors are responsible for consulting, as appropriate.
 Asking for help and understanding how to proceed with a case is part of our ethical guidelines and our professional identity!
-You can always ask your supervisor for help with tough judgment calls; this needn’t be only during your supervision hour.
+You can always ask your supervisors for help with tough judgment calls; this needn’t be only during your supervision hour.
 If your supervisor is unavailable, you’re welcome to consult with any of the other Psychology Staff.

 - Supervision is at a reliable time each week.
-Both Supervisor and Practicum Counselor protect their chosen supervision time, do not double-book this hour, and re-schedule as needed.
+Both Co-Supervisors and Practicum Counselor protect their chosen supervision time, do not double-book this hour, and re-schedule as needed.
 Both show up to supervision on-time.
 The supervisory relationship is an important one.
 It’s not only about reviewing therapy sessions together and providing helpful feedback, but also about your personal and professional development as a therapist.
 Frankly, it’s your “payment” for serving our clients, and we take your training seriously.
 Supervision is a time to ask about how to treat people presenting with particular diagnoses, explore your theoretical orientation, experiment with different interventions, and to better understand how clients and their issues affect you as a counselor.
 It's recommended that you spend a little time each week reflecting on what you’d like to discuss in supervision.

 Because the supervisory relationship is not solely about treatment planning, it occurs every week, regardless of whether you have a current client assigned or have had clients cancel that week.
 There are always issues to explore and skills to practice in supervision that will relate to how effective we are as therapists.

 Practicum Counselors will evaluate the supervision they receive at CHWS and will receive written feedback of their progress as well.
 Each semester we will ask you to complete a written evaluation of the supervision you’re receiving.
-You will review this with your clinical supervisor, just as you will review the evaluation your supervisor completes of you.
+You will review this with your clinical supervisors, just as you will review the evaluation your supervisor completes of you.
 Your feedback will be very helpful to your supervisor, as they work to facilitate the most supportive and challenging relationship possible.
 Your supervisor will also complete whatever paperwork your academic department asks of us.

-The Clinical Supervisor’s Responsibilities Will Be:
+The Clinical Supervisors' Responsibilities Will Be: